patrickp02/PicoShell/README.md

 ### 2. Upload PicoShell Files

-- Upload the following files to the root of the Pico filesystem:
+- Upload the following to the root of the Pico filesystem:

   - `boot.py`
   - `Main.py`
   - `utils.py`
-  - `utelnetserver.py`
+  - `telnet`
-  - `help.txt`
+  - `docs`
   - `config.txt`

 You can use any of the following tools: